The Bankrate promise

 Getting into an accident without insurance

-If you were at fault in an accident while driving without insurance, you might be sued by the other driver, passengers and their insurance companies for personal injuries and property damage, which can lead to serious financial problems for years.
+If you were at fault in an accident while driving without insurance in Indiana, you might be sued by the other driver, passengers and their insurance companies for personal injuries and property damage, which can lead to serious financial problems for years.
 Of course, you will also need to pay for your medical costs, if any, and damage to your vehicle.
+Maintaining an active insurance policy, especially one with more than just the required limits, may help you better protect your financial future.

 Frequently asked questions